kariasmith/potential-unicorn-rainbow-farts/html-books/Google-analytics.md

 The link in the paragraph above takes you to the Google Analytics landing page.

 Click the "Start for free" button.

+Step 2: Enter the welcome page

+After creating an account or signing in, you are welcomed to the solution.

+Press the "Start measuring" button to proceed.